|

 improving application performance, by grouping multiple

-, or INSERT
+UPDATE, DELETE, or INSERT statements

 into a single "batch" and having the whole batch sent to the database and